qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 [^about_heisenbug]: The Heisenbugs may only trigger in relase build, not in debug build, not when sanitizers are on, not when logging is on, not when debugger is on.
 Because optimization, sanitizer, debugger and logging can change timing and memory layout, which can make memory safety or thread safety bug no longer trigger.
 Debugging a Heisenbug in large codebase may take weeks even months.
 Note that not all memory/thread safety bugs are Heisenbugs.
 Many are still easy to trigger.

-[^about_arm_memory_tagging]: [ARM memory tagging](https://developer.arm.com/documentation/108035/0100/Introduction-to-the-Memory-Tagging-Extension) is a low-cost way of checking memory safety issue at runtime.
-[Fil-C](https://github.com/pizlonator/fil-c) is a medium-cost way.
-Fil-C is more reliable in catching memory safety issue than ARM memory tagging or address sanitizer.
+[^about_arm_memory_tagging]: [ARM memory tagging](https://developer.arm.com/documentation/108035/0100/Introduction-to-the-Memory-Tagging-Extension) is a low-cost way of checking memory safety issue at runtime, similar to address sanitizer, useful for debugging and security alerting.
+But ARM memory tagging is not a sound security defense, because it has 1/16 chance of missing memory-unsafe access.
+If the process auto-restarts after crashing, attacker can retry the attack, eventually hitting the 1/16 probability.
+[Fil-C](https://github.com/pizlonator/fil-c) can catch memory safety issue in 100% chance, so it's a better security defense.

 [^gc_memory_safety]: Golang is not memory-safe under data race.